bjezek/Teamawesome/README.md

 df = pd.json_normalize(tweets_data)
 ```

-In addition to the latest tweet information from Elon Musk available through the API, the project team also used historical data available from Kaggle.
-The dataset from X's project (X) includes Elon Musks's tweet history from X until X.
+In addition to the latest tweet information from Elon Musk available through the API, the project team also used historical data available from Kaggle, which are described in the Data Gathering section above.

 # Implementing the Algorithms!